Cockspur Island Lighthouse

 Throughout it's life, hurricanes plagued the Cockspur Light.
 August 27, 1881, a massive storm struck Cockspur Island causing water to rise 23' above sea level.
 The storm surge filled the lighthouse interior and destroyed the Keeper's residence.

 Jeremiah Keane, the Assistant Keeper Charles Sisson, and two Fort Pulaski caretakers took refuge inside the Northwest stair tower of the brick fort when the great hurricane of 1893 struck.
-Afterwards, a two story house was built atop Fort Pulaski for the lightkeeper.
+A two story cottage originally built atop the Fort Pulaski for an Ordnance Sergeant would be used by the light keeper in 1906.

 Man, not nature, extinguished forever the little light.
 No longer would this light guide vessels up the shallow South Channel of the Savannah River.
 To accommodate large freighters, the increasingly busy Savannah port routed vessels to the deep, more navigable North Channel.
 Effective June 1, 1909, the beacon light was snuffed.